mrciolino/wiki-backup/Items/Ring-of-Snakes.md

 ## History

-The ring was first acquired by Spoops
+The ring is worn by Spoops.